-They are related to inner management matters.
+These are related to inner management matters.
 They are controllable & predictable.
-For example, using advanced IT tools for increased efficiency, adopting low cost but effective marketing techniques, hiring personnel with high productivity, etc reduce costs per unit.
+For example, using advanced IT tools for increased efficiency, adopting low cost but effective marketing techniques, hiring personnel with high productivity, etc., reduce costs per unit.

 External Economies of Scale

-They are affected by various outer factors such as PESTLE – Political, Economical, Social, Technological, Legal & Environmental.
+They are affected by various outer factors such as PESTEL – Political, Economic, Social, Technological, Environmental & Legal.
 They are not controllable & not predictable.
-For example, if the government has introduced favorable rules & regulations that boost the industry, it increases the cost of the firm, political stability gives a firm base to plan for the future assuming no changes in rules in near future.
+For example, suppose the government has introduced favorable rules & regulations that boost the industry.
+In that case, it increases the cost of the firm, and political stability gives a firm base to plan for the future, assuming no changes in rules in the near future.

 How Economies of Scale is Achieved?

 Firstly, a firm maintains good relations with a supplier because it buys repetitively from them.
 Secondly, they maintain good relations with media & other marketing partners by giving additional services.
-For example, sending cards & gifts on festivals or birthdays.
+For example, sending gift hampers on festivals or birthdays.
 Small firms cannot afford this.

-Big firms can easily take loans due to their contacts.
+Big firms can easily take loans of the bigger amount by presenting their financial statements as having higher turnovers.
 They can easily raise capital.
 Stakeholders have trust in them.

 Risk is spread over various activities.
 As a result, there is less deviation from expected costs.

-Specialization & lowered Resource price are often considered as operational efficiencies.
+Specialization & lowered resource prices are often considered as operational efficiencies.

 Economies of Scale vs Economies of Scope